-Under the new Curriculum and Assessment (Wales) BillAct 2021, RSE will become is mandatory for learners aged 3 to 16 years of age in nurseries, non-maintained settings, primary schools, middle schools, secondary schools and Pupil Referral Units (PRUs).
+Under the new Curriculum and Assessment (Wales) Act 2021, RSE is mandatory for learners aged 3 to 16 years of age in nurseries, non-maintained settings, primary schools, middle schools, secondary schools and Pupil Referral Units (PRUs).
 Parents will no longer have the right to withdraw learners from RSE.